Rainyan/sourcemod-nt-anti-ghosthop/README.md

 ### Cvars
 * `sm_nt_anti_ghosthop_verbosity` How much feedback to give to the players about ghosthopping.
 0: disabled, 1: notify when being limited in text chat.
 Default: 0
-* `sm_nt_anti_ghosthop_scale` Scaling for the strictness of the anti-ghosthop slowdown.
-Larger values will result in a more aggressive speed limit, using the formula: `MAX_GHOST_CARRY_SPEED_OF(class) / THIS_CVAR`.
-A value of zero disables the plugin.
-Minimum: 0.0, Default: 1.0
+* `sm_nt_anti_ghosthop_speed_scale` Scaling for the of anti-ghosthop slowdown.
+The final speed limit is multiplied by this value; a value of zero allows any ghost hop speed, a value of 2 allows hopping at twice the carry speed, etc. Minimum: 0.0, Default: 1.0
+  * This cvar replaces the old cvar `sm_nt_anti_ghosthop_scale`, which was a divisor instead of the current multiplier.
 * `sm_nt_anti_ghosthop_n_allowed_hops` How many ghost hops to tolerate before limiting speed.
 Resets at the end of the bhop chain.
 (It's recommended to allow at least 1 hop for players to be able to cross environment hazards in some maps with the ghost in hand.)
 Minimum: 0, Default: 1

 ### What happened to the older versions?